 Which industries use freeze drying formulation the most?

-Food, nutraceutical, pharmaceutical, biotech, and ingredient manufacturing industries widely use freeze drying formulations for sensitive products.
+Food, nutraceutical, pharmaceutical, biotech, and ingredient manufacturing industries widely use drying formulations for sensitive products.

 Can all ingredients be freeze dried?